graciellehigino/ms_range_interactions/response-letter.md

 >could sustain the species in the continent?"*

-We have found that these two comments address the same issue: the representativity of the Serengeti foodweb.
+We have found that these two comments address the same issue: the representativity of the Serengeti food web.
 First, we would like to emphasize that our analysis is meant to be a proof of concept, showing the consequences of data limitation.
-Therefore, rather than trying to gather an exhaustive foodweb dataset - with information for all possible interactions for all occurring mammals in the African continent -, we looked for a very complete, readily available, widely used and well known dataset which could represent the main interactions in that area.
+Therefore, rather than trying to gather an exhaustive food web dataset - with information for all possible interactions for all occurring mammals in the African continent -, we looked for a complete, readily available, widely used and well known dataset which could represent the main interactions in that area.
 Interaction data is difficult to collect, especially at broad scales.
-Because of that, we expected that no foodweb would be complete, and we are aware of the biases of our interactions data.
+Because of that, we expected that no food web would be complete, and we are aware of the biases of our interactions data.
 However, the goal of this paper is to investigate precisely what happens if we need to deal with incomplete and biased datasets, because we believe that this might lead us to